run2fail/locker/README.rst

   not "seen" by most user space tools.
 For more information have a look at the `blog post <http://fabiokung.com/2014/03/13/memory-inside-linux-containers/>`_ of Fabio Kung.
-- ``cgroup`` settings are applied but not written to the container's config file when calling lxc.Container.save_config().

 Requirements
 ============